 Much of Ben's practice takes place under the auspices of international arbitration and he is regularly instructed as sole and junior counsel in arbitration.
 Ben’s commodities work includes arbitrations under LMAA, LCIA, SIAC and ICC Rules, and commodities trade bodies including GAFTA and FOSFA in particular, and also the RSA, the BCA and the FCC.
 Examples of current arbitration work are:

 Ben regularly deals with urgent injunctions in the High Court, including successfully obtaining freezing injunctions, anti-suit injunctions and mandatory injunctions relating to the provision of security and the sale of goods.
-He has a particular interest in the delay defence to anti-suit injunctions, having recently dealt with a number of anti-suit injunctions raising this issue.

 ..."A "very impressive" junior with a broad practice covering commodities, shipping matters as well as insurance and conflict of laws."...Chambers & Partners 2017 (Shipping & Commodities)